 When most of us think of New York restaurants, we think of the flagrant ostentatiousness that makes the city’s dining scene seem exclusive to VIPs.
 But don’t be fooled, there are incredible restaurants in the Midtown Manhattan, New York City area, particularly near Times Square that serve affordable bites and delicious eats.
-So just as the Big Apple is well known for its haunted places and the weird things to do in NYC at night we all love – not to mention drinking at the Tavern NYC style, the secret is out, Time Square is also a foodie-on-a budget paradise!
+So just as the Big Apple is well known for its fantastic hotels near Grand Central Station and the many weird things to do in NYC at night, the secret's out, Time Square is also a foodie-on-a budget paradise!

 Where to Eat Near Times Square on a Budget

 Dining on a budget in one of the most popular tourist destinations in the world is possible and doesn't have to feel as if your picks are limited.
 Happy hours, food deals, and cheap prices provide the option to eat delicious meals while in Times Square.
 But, for visitors and tourists, it can be quite difficult to know exactly where the holes-in-the-wall are, so let us be your guide to the ins and outs of dining without sacrificing your wallet at your favorite restaurants.

 Here are 8 cheap places where you can eat while in Times Square:

 1| Empanada Mama | If you’re looking for an eatery that’s fast and casual, this is the spot!
 Empanada Mama is just a block away from the official boundaries of the Theater District.
 This small gem, fortunately, is close to some venues in Broadway but well worth any distance.
 Touting massive flavors in a small package, the restaurant offers empanadas - stuffed pastries baked but mostly fried.
 Empanadas, if you don’t know already, are staples that come from Latin America.
 You’ll find at least forty varieties of them in the main menu at Empanada Mama, each costing only $4.